Lichtso/ODK/README.md

 ODK
 ===

-The Olypsum-Engine Developer Kit
+The Olypsum-Engine Developer Kit contains:

-What is the Olypsum-Engine Developer Kit?
+* Documentaion of the JS API: asciidoc/ and html/

-The ODK is a set of different tools and documents created by core developers of the Olypsum engine that'll help game developers create games with Olypsum.
+* XSD files describing the level format: LevelFormat/

-To be continued...
+* Scene Editor: Newton-Editor/